MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/migrate-to-csw.md

 ---
-title: "Migrate from Unified Service Desk to Customer Service workspace | MicrosoftDocs"
+title: "Migrate to Customer Service workspace | MicrosoftDocs"
 description: "Use this article to understand how you can migrate from Dynamics 365 Unified Service Desk to Customer Service workspace." ms.date: 05/31/2022 ms.topic: article